· marketing · 7 min read

 1. Keywords and intent

-• Start with keyword research: use Google Keyword Planner, Ahrefs, SEMrush or free tools like AnswerThePublic.
+• Start with keyword research - use Google Keyword Planner, Ahrefs, SEMrush or free tools like AnswerThePublic.

 • Map primary keywords to main pages and secondary long-tail keywords to supporting pages or blog posts.